 Most required vaccines are available at the Center for Student Health and Well-Being.
 The charge for vaccines is applied to the student's account.
 If you have school insurance, there will be no charge.

 Although the Meningitis Vaccine is not required, nor available at the health center, it is highly recommended for freshmen living in residence halls or for other students who want to lower their risk of the disease.

 Center for Student Health and Well-Being does not provide vision or dental care.
 There are several professional offices nearby, some within walking distance of the campus, that provide these services at the students' expense

 Center for Student Health and Well-Being staff see students by appointment for routine health services and exams, and counseling-related concerns.

 Know your rights, know your options, know the resources.
 Learn about Davidson's sexual misconduct policy, resources and procedures.

 Required Medical Forms

-All incoming first-years and transfers, please complete the Medical History and Physical Examination Form by June 30.
+All incoming first-years and transfers, please complete all required health forms.